ws-data-engineering/bootcamp-modules-week-4/18-Stu_Event-Bubbling/README.md

 * What is event delegation?
 How is it different from event bubbling?

+- Event Bubbling : Event Bubbling is a concept in the DOM (Document Object Model).
+It refers to this scenario: an element receives an event, and this event bubbles up to its parent and ancestor elements in the DOM tree until it reaches the root element.

+- Stop propagation stops event bubbling.

+- Event Delegation : Event delegation is a pattern based upon Event Bubbling.
+With this pattern, instead of adding event listeners to every child element, you only need to bind the event listener to the parent element.

 Use [Google](https://www.google.com) or another search engine to research this.

 ---